 Skookum cats are combination of Munchkin cats and LaPerm cats.
 Munchkins are known for their short legs.
 LaPerms are known for their curly coats.
 The aim when these two breeds are combined, is to create a short-legged and curly-coated cat.
 They inherit the sweet personalities of both parent breeds.
 They are also intelligent, calm and affectionate cats.

 Why Are They Called Skookum Cats?

 The word “rex” is often used to show that a cat breed has curly hair.
-For example, the Devon Rex, Cornish Rex, and Selkirk Rex are all curly-haired breeds.
+For example, the Devon Rex, Cornish Rex, and Selkirk Rex are all breeds with crinkly hair.
 While the curly-haired Skookum does not follow suit, it does have an interesting name.

 Because of their short legs, Skookum cats have stocky bodies that stay low to the ground.
 Their front legs are always shorter than their back legs.
 We will look at what this unnatural body stature means for them health wise later on in this article.

 Skookums are small cats.
 Females usually weigh 3-5 pounds.
 Males are slightly larger, about 5-7 pounds.
 Because of their short legs, you will want to make sure your Skookum gets enough exercise so that it can stay mobile.

 A Skookum’s curled coat is one of its most special features, with males being a tighter curl than females.
 The cats even have curled whiskers.
 Their beautiful fur can be any color or pattern that Munchkins or LaPerms come in, including colorpoint, solid, and bicolor.

 Like the LaPerm, Skookum coats do not require much grooming.
 Their hair is more coarse than most cats, making it less tangly and easier to brush.
 To keep the Skookum coat healthy, brush it one or two times a week.

 It is helpful to get your long haired cat used to grooming from a young age, so that they happily accept this activity.
 Start with short sessions with a soft brush.